-Very much inspired by the work of Cliff Nass and Terry Winograd the research I do focuses on finding fundamental relationships between humans and interactive technology.
-We are interested both in understanding of human psychology, social psychology and cultural differences in behaviour and in making innovative interactive devices that are the practical results of our findings.
+Very much inspired by the work of Cliff Nass and Terry Winograd my work is at the intersection of psychology, design and computer science.
+The research I do focuses on finding fundamental relationships between humans and autonomous systems and software.
+We are interested both in understanding human psychology, social psychology and cultural aspects of behaviour and in making innovative interactive experiences that help people do their work better, safer, faster and in a more enjoyable way, that are the practical outcomes of our findings.

 - User interaction with adaptive, autonomous and learning systems.

 - Human-Robot Interaction, particularly robots as social actors and embodied entities.

 - Human-Car/home Interaction, particularly the interaction with autonomous cars/spaces, embodied interfaces in cars/homes, interaction with the sensory car/home environment.